Carlos Hernández

 Master's thesis · Universitat de Barcelona (OBS) · defense Sep 2026

-Comparative evaluation of four NLP approaches for automatic bank-transaction categorization — from classical baselines (TF-IDF + SVM, XGBoost) and embedding-based neural networks to transformer fine-tuning (BETO / DistilBERT).
-Full evaluation pipeline measuring precision, recall, F1, and inference latency across 68k+ labeled transactions.
+Comparative evaluation of four NLP approaches for automatic bank-transaction categorization — from classical baselines (TF-IDF + SVM, XGBoost) and embedding-based neural networks to transformer fine-tuning (DistilBERT).
+An evaluation pipeline measuring precision, recall, F1, and inference latency across 68k+ labeled transactions.
+Read the field note →

 Small tools I build for my own life.
 Each one started because something annoyed me enough to write code about it.